 Audio Leveler: Auphonic

-Have you ever listened to a podcast episode, and the audio is really loud one moment and then the sound drops to really low?
-It’s really frustrating having to turn the volume up and down, ruining the listening experience.
-To avoid this as a podcast host, run your edited podcast through Auphonic.
+Have you ever listened to a podcast episode where the audio is really loud one moment, then drops to really low?
+It’s frustrating having to turn the volume up and down, ruining the listening experience.
+As a podcast host, avoid this by running your edited podcast through Auphonic.
 Auphonic will even out the audio level to ensure a smooth listener experience.
+Make sure to purchase credits instead of using free ones, since the platform now inserts a random ad into your audio when you run it through the platform if you use free credits.

 Podcast Page/Website: Showit